w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 ## Blair, autistic data entry clerk

-**IN DEVELOPMENT**
+<mark><em><strong>Draft reviewers:</strong> This text is only rough notes for now.
+Your comments welome on these ideas.</em></mark>

-> Sometimes people use lots of words on web site links that do not seem to make sense.
+Sometimes people use lots of words on web site links that do not seem to make sense.
 I think they are metaphors, but I’m not sure.

-> If there is a lot going on on a page I find it very hard to focus.
+If there is a lot going on on a page I find it very hard to focus.
 Especially if there is noise or video that starts without me doing anything.

 Early non-verbal autism - addressed with early childhood support, may still have some issues with communication